krestfield/docs/certdog/upgrading.md

 ### Step 3: Extract the new version

+Download the new version as a zip file.
+Right click the zip file (e.g. ``certdog_v160.zip``), choose **Properties** and tick the **Unblock** check box (if present).
+Depending on your security settings, this will prevent several prompts when running the scripts

-Download and extract the new version to the original location.
+Extract the contents of the new zip file to the original location.
 For example:

 ```powershell
 c:\certdog